-I was making the call from a client application over to the api.
-For some reason I was getting a 500 error.
-I have access to the end point so I decided to debug on the end point and no matter what I did it appeared to never reach the Web API end point.
-All the other items that did not contain the ‘&’ character in the name worked just find.
+I was making the call from a client application over to the API.
+For some reason, I was getting a 500 error.
+I have access to the endpoint so I decided to debug on the endpoint and no matter what I did it appeared to never reach the Web API endpoint.
+All the other items that did not contain the ‘&’ character in the name worked just fine.

-You might be thinking that it reached the other side just not the end point, but no matter how hard I tried it seemed not reach any part of the application hosting the end point.
+You might be thinking that it reached the other side just not the end point, but no matter how hard I tried it seemed not to reach any part of the application hosting the endpoint.
 I have filters that run and it didn’t reach them either.

-At first I figured that it was just a matter of encoding the special character.
-So I tried HttpUtility.UrlEncode to encode just the interesting-dnaymic-token and it encoded the token but it still did not reach the other end.
+At first, I figured that it was just a matter of encoding the special character.
+So I tried HttpUtility.UrlEncode to encode just the interesting-dynamic-token and it encoded the token but it still did not reach the other end.
 Same error.
-I all tried escape and encodeUrlPath.
+I tried encodeUrlPath.
 They yielded different results but none of them worked.

 I found this blog post that helped explain a bit of what was going on.

 While I was working the issue an awesome co-worker figured out the issue and actually tested it.